ltronneb/PIICM/README.md

 cd PIICM/gpytorch
 pip install .
 ```

-3. Scripts for pre-processing the dataset are found in preprocessing/
-4. Script for formatting the data and running models are in model/
+To replicate the results from the paper, the scripts for pre-processing the dataset are found in preprocessing/ and the script for formatting the data and running models are in model/